karnArora/ML_sem5/README.md

 unsupervised models such as PCA has also been used for image reconstruction

-this repo consists of notebooks as well as pdf forms of the assignments.
+this repo consists of notebooks as well as pdf forms of the assignments and contains the api write ups .